 Once upon a time, There was a famous Polo shirt that then became available for kids.
 Now the Lacoste 12.12 watch has inspired Kids range that lives and breathes joy of life, authenticity, and sportiness.
-Small is beautiful – it’s colorful and practical too.
-A great gift for a young man.
+Small is beautiful – it’s colorful and practical, too.
+It’s a great gift for a young man.

-The popular award-winning game now available – in Hebrew!
+The popular award-winning game is now available – in Hebrew!
 Hebrew Bananagrams is the perfect bah mitzvah present and is excellent for learning Hebrew.
 Hebrew Bananagrams is an amazing word game that can be played anywhere.
 Fast-moving, addictive, fun, and educational.
-No waiting turns and no paper or pencils needed.
+No waiting turns and no paper or pencils are needed.
 Great fun for the whole family.
-Makes a great Bat Mitzvah gift too!
+It makes a great Bat Mitzvah gift, too!

 Deeply knowing, highly entertaining, and just a little bit irreverent, this unputdownable encyclopedia of all things Jewish and Jew-ish covers culture, religion, history, habits, language, and more.
 Includes hundreds of photos, charts, infographics, and illustrations.

-The EKSA professional gaming headset, with high sensitive microphone and noise reduction tech, reduces distracting background noise, to collect your voice clearly.
+The EKSA professional gaming headset, with a highly sensitive microphone and noise reduction tech, reduces distracting background noise to collect your voice clearly.
 Easy-to-use volume adjustment and one key Mic mute switch, easy for your game operation.